 that could be used to analyze employees’ expressions to determine whether or not they agree with a workplace policy.
 Or when AI systems train using data – do we know the data is accurate and representative, and is the resulting decision-making model objective or biased?
 And amidst this disruption, what role will CPAs play?

 CPABC’s Member Engagement Tour 2020 has gone virtual!
 Join us online to hear first-hand from the profession’s leadership and subject matter experts on critical issues for BC CPAs.
 Attendance is free and eligible for one hour of verifiable CPD.
-Included is a presentation on anti-money laundering by Laura Friedrich.
-Space is limited.
 Register today.

 CPAs and AI

 As CPAs, most of us have a long way to go in becoming proficient regarding AI.
 We have traditionally been users of technology, not familiar with the intricacies of how it is built and operates.
 Comprehensive knowledge of AI is challenging to obtain unless you are willing to invest significant time to examine it in-depth – time that most professionals don’t have.

 But as AI becomes more pervasive in our workplaces, what will our role as CPAs be?
 How will we add value and stay relevant?